Goguryeo: Jumong and the foundation myth

 Image of Dalshin from the Goguryeo-era Ohoe Tomb 4.

 The earliest mention of Jumong is in the 4th-century Gwanggaeto Stele.
 Jumong is the modern Korean transcription of the hanja 朱蒙 Jumong, 鄒牟 Chumo, or 仲牟 Jungmo.

 The Stele states that Jumong was the first king and ancestor of Goguryeo and that he was the son of the prince of Buyeo and daughter of Habaek, the god of the Amnok River or, according to an alternative interpretation, the sun god Haebak.
 The Samguk sagi and Samguk yusa paint additional detail and names Jumong's mother as Yuhwa.
-Jumong's biological father was said to be a man named Haemosu who is described as a "strong man" and "a heavenly prince."
+Jumong's biological father was said to be a man named Haemosu who is described as a "strong man" and "a heavenly prince".
 The river god chased Yuhwa away to the Ubal River due to her pregnancy, where she met and became the concubine of Geumwa.

 Jumong was well known for his exceptional archery skills.
 Eventually, Geumwa's sons became jealous of him, and Jumong was forced to leave Eastern Buyeo.
 The Stele and later Korean sources disagree as to which Buyeo Jumong came from.
 The Stele says he came from Buyeo and the Samguk yusa and Samguk sagi say he came from Eastern Buyeo.
 Jumong eventually made it to Jolbon, where he married Soseono, daughter of its ruler.
 He subsequently became king himself, founding Goguryeo with a small group of his followers from his native country.

-A traditional account from the "Annals of Baekje" section in the Samguk sagi says that Soseono was the daughter of Yeon Tabal, a wealthy influential figure in Jolbon and married to Jumong.
+A traditional account from the "Annals of Paekche" section in the Samguk sagi says that Soseono was the daughter of Yeon Tabal, a wealthy influential figure in Jolbon and married to Jumong.
 However, the same source officially states that the king of Jolbon gave his daughter to Jumong, who had escaped with his followers from Eastern Buyeo, in marriage.
 She gave her husband, Jumong, financial support in founding the new statelet, Goguryeo.
-After Yuri, son of Jumong and his first wife, Lady Ye, came from Dongbuyeo and succeeded Jumong, she left Goguryeo, taking her two sons Biryu and Onjo south to found their own kingdoms, one of which was Baekje.
+After Yuri, son of Jumong and his first wife, Lady Ye, came from Dongbuyeo and succeeded Jumong, she left Goguryeo, taking her two sons Biryu and Onjo south to found their own kingdoms, one of which was Paekche.

 Jumong's given surname was "Hae", the name of the Buyeo rulers.
 According to the Samguk yusa, Jumong changed his surname to "Go" in conscious reflection of his divine parentage.
 Jumong is recorded to have conquered the tribal states of Biryu in 36 BC, Haeng-in in 33 BC, and Northern Okjeo in 28 BC.